accesslabs-dev/bna-website/content/english/blog/post-1.md

 #### Quality

 It means how well the LLM answers you.
-Currently there are several different methods to measure the LLM quality and each of them opmitize by a certain area.
+Currently there are several different methods to measure the LLM quality and each of them optimize by a certain area.

 For example:

 1. MMLU -> evaluate the performance of multilingual models.
-So how it can answer several questions about several areas of knowledge.
+That means: how it can answer several questions about several areas of knowledge.
+P.S.: it's measure only question-answer bases; and it's the one that tbey leave the LLM to solve SAT and see how well it goes.
 2. MT-Bench -> it evaluates on a multi-turn question based.
-So it measures best if the LLM can follow instructions
+Close to MMLU, but how it's multi-turn, it measures best if the LLM can follow instructions
 3. HumanEval -> this one is much more focused on generating code!

 .. and a lot more methods.